 Tesla is not offering free Powerwalls at this time.
 Tesla has offered free Powerwalls to customers in the past as part of a referral program, but this offer ended in 2021.

 Yes, the Tesla Powerwall is weatherproof and can be installed in indoor or outdoor locations.
-The Powerwall operates in temperatures between -4 to over 122 degrees Fahrenheit.
+The Powerwall operates in temperatures between -4 and 122 degrees Fahrenheit.
 The energy storage device includes an integrated temperature regulation system to provide maximum performance in hot or cold conditions.

-How many solar panels does it take to charge a Tesla Powerwall?
+How many solar panels do I need to charge a Tesla Powerwall?

 We aim to provide comprehensive and unbiased reviews to our readers.
 This means earning your trust through transparent reviews and data to back up our recommendations.
-Our rating system for solar batteries is on a 100-point scale based on five factors:
+Our rating system for solar batteries is on a 100-point scale based on five factors, and we divide the final score by 20 to calculate our 5-star ratings:

-• Depth of Discharge (20 points): Does the company disclose its depth of discharge (DoD) rating?
-Does the DoD meet the industry standard of 80%?
-The higher the rating, the higher the score.
+• Depth of discharge (20 points): Batteries received higher scores if the company disclosed its depth of discharge (DoD) rating and if the rating met or exceeded the industry standard of 80%.
+A higher DoD resulted in a higher score.

-• Round-trip efficiency (20 points): How efficient is the battery?
-Does it meet or exceed the industry standard of 80%?
+• Round-trip efficiency (20 points): Higher scores were awarded to batteries with greater round-trip efficiency, particularly those meeting or surpassing the industry standard of 80%.
 The higher the round-trip efficiency, the more points we awarded.

-• Battery options (15 points): We awarded more points to brands with multiple battery sizes for better customization, rather than only one size.
+• Power capacity options (15 points): We awarded more points to brands with multiple battery capacity options for better customization rather than only one size.